 This is an important question because organisations working to promote regenerative agriculture are often looking for a consistent means to measure it that works across farms and geographies.
 Why is this?
 Perhaps because of the interests to monetise changes in practices (e.g. to create market incentives or enable funding) but also because measurement typically underpins most certification approaches.

-To explore this question, I intend to speak to some of the organisations involved in standards and monitoring, such as the Rodale Institute, NSF, the Savory Institute, the Farm Carbon Cutting Toolkit, Sustainable Food Trust, Cool Farm Alliance and Indigo Agriculture.
-I’m anticipating a spread of opinion as I explore perspectives on this question.
+To explore this, I intend to speak to some of the organisations involved in standards and monitoring, such as the Rodale Institute, NSF, the Savory Institute, the Farm Carbon Cutting Toolkit, Sustainable Food Trust, Cool Farm Alliance and Indigo Agriculture.
+I’m anticipating a spread of opinion.
 For example, for many people, regenerative agriculture is about continually improving soil health and soil organic carbon.
-But for others in this space, regenerative agriculture might include additional and broader positive outcomes, such as continually improving local water quality, biodiversity and even livelihoods.
+But for others in this space, regenerative agriculture includes additional and broader positive outcomes, such as continually improving local water quality, biodiversity and even livelihoods.